Sebastian (song): Background

 "Sebastian" was written and first performed by Harley during his days of busking in the early 1970s, before Cockney Rebel were formed in late 1972.
-Having trained as a journalist for three years, Harley embarked on his musical career through "floor-spotting" within London folk clubs in 1971–72, and began busking in London in 1972.
+Having trained as a journalist for three years, Harley embarked on his musical career through open mic performances within London folk clubs in 1971–72, and began busking in London in 1972.
 Speaking to the Daily Express in 2007, Harley recalled, "I started busking in the early 70's, which gave me a platform to experiment on the public with my songs.
 I had one called 'Sebastian', which was six minutes of gothic poetry!
 I got absolutely no money."

 Cockney Rebel recorded their debut album The Human Menagerie, including "Sebastian", at Air Studios, London, in the summer of 1973, after the band signed a deal with EMI Records.
 With Neil Harrison as producer, "Sebastian" was recorded with a 50-plus piece orchestra and choir alongside the band, with orchestral arrangements by Andrew Powell.